Of the almost 3,000 species of coral reef fishes caught worldwide [1], between 15 and 30 million animals are traded annually. [2]

 Example: Common cleaner wrasse (Labroides dimidiatus)

-L. dimidiatus are very difficult to keep and only survive in a species-rich aquarium, so that even the aquarium specialists advise against keeping them.[11]
+Despite their ecological importance, L. dimidiatus are extremely difficult to keep in captivity.
+They can only survive in highly species-rich aquariums, which is why even aquarium specialists advise against keeping them.
+[11]

 ATTRACTIVE SPECIES